 What is Click Extra?¶

 It should be easy to write a good CLI in Python.
 Click makes it so.
-But there is still hundrends of tweaks to implement by yourself to have a user-friendly CLI.
+But there are still hundreds of tweaks to implement by yourself to have a user-friendly CLI.

 Click Extra is a ready-to-use wrapper around Click to make your CLI look good and behave well.
 It is a drop-in replacement with good defaults that saves lots of boilerplate code and frustration by making all parts working together.